eugenkiss/static-mobx-routing/README.md

 The main thing I really don't like is my history and scroll restoration implementation.
 It seems quite complicated and complex as well as not as decoupled as I think it could be.
 For practical uses, scroll restoration should be more customizable as well.
+Plus, it's kind of buggy.

 The `@action` annotation is not really doing what it is supposed to do.
 The reason is the transformation that TypeScript applies to async functions (see